librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

     chmod 775 rrd
 ```

-> If you're planing on running rrdcached, make sure that the path is also chmod'ed to 775 and chown'ed to librenms:librenms.
+If you're planing on running rrdcached, make sure that the path is also chmod'ed to 775 and chown'ed to librenms:librenms.

 **SELinux**
-> if you're using SELinux you need to allow web server user to write into logs directory.
+> if you're using SELinux (in Centos 7 this is the defualt) you need to allow web server user to write into logs directory.
 > semanage tool is a part of policycoreutils-python, so if don't have it, you can install it
 > **Please note that running LibreNMS with SELinux is still experimental and we cannot guarantee that everything will be working fine for now.**